ENgineE777/EUI/README.md

 # EUI

 This is a cross-platform GUI Library, currently only Windows supported.
-Windows realization are using raw Winapi that is why windows widget very fast with low memory footprint.
-Also library have simple skin system and layout system based on horizontal and verticcal dividers.
+Windows realization have two imlementaions.
+First one are using raw Winapi that is why this implemntation are very fast with low memory footprint.
+Second implmentation is completely stand alone implementation with rendering based on DX11.
+Both implementation have skin system and layout system based on horizontal and verticcal dividers.

 Currently library support follow controls:
 - button